apache/cordova-registry-web/README.md

 ```bash
 plugman config set registry http://localhost:5984/registry/_design/app/_rewrite
 ```
-Now you can run commands like `plugman publish` and the plugins will install locally.
+Now you can run commands like `plugman publish` and the plugins will be published to your local registry db.

 ### Potential Errors
 If you keep seeing `POST /_session 401` when you try to publish a plugin locally, you need to go delete your user info.
 In terminal type `rm -rf ~/.plugman`.
 Then go to the plugin you want to add and go `plugman adduser`.
 Enter in your username, password and email.

 Deploy Remotely
 ==============
 Contact Steve or Anis to get username and passwords for remote couchdb instances.
 Any Cordova committers will be given the information if requested.
-Currently [plugins.cordova.io](http://plugins.cordova.io) is hosted on irisCouch and [stage.plugins.cordova.io](http://stage.plugins.cordova.io) is hosted on CloudAnt.
-The plan is to move over to cloudant when this site launches.
-This will require setting up the default plugman registry to cloudant.
+Currently [plugins.cordova.io](http://plugins.cordova.io) is hosted on Iris Couch and [stage.plugins.cordova.io](http://stage.plugins.cordova.io) is hosted on Cloudant.
+The plan is to move over to Cloudant when this site launches.
+This will require setting up the default plugman registry to Cloudant.

 ### Cordova-registry
 Navigate to cordova-registry directory in your terminal and run the following command.

+Note: I don't believe we will be updating cordova-registry often.
+These commands probably won't be needed much.
 ```bash
 couchapp push app.js http://username:password@apachecordova.cloudant.com/registry
 ```